Process Lasso Setup Guide

 Setting up Process Lasso is straightforward.
 Once installed, the ProBalance algorithm automatically starts enhancing system responsiveness during heavy loads.
 It’s uncommon for users to need to exclude processes from ProBalance because the algorithm is 1) very conservative and 2) typically does not slow down processes it affects unless there is significant CPU contention.
 However, if you find it necessary to exclude a process, first check whether ProBalance has acted on it by reviewing the log or Insights.
 If the process hasn’t been impacted, there’s no need to exclude it.
 If ProBalance acts on it at inappropriate times, simply right-click the process and exclude it from further action.

 You might also be curious about power plan (profile) automation.
 This is fairly simple.
 You can enable ‘Performance Mode’ by designating specific processes as performance-oriented through the right-click context menu.
 Doing so will activate the Bitsum Highest Performance power plan, which is essentially a clone of the system’s High Performance power plan but with some adjustments to deliver even more performance, usually at the cost of marginally increased energy consumption.
-Alternatively, you can use application-specific power plans to trigger the desired power plan when a certain application runs or utilize IdleSaver to switch to a more conservative power plan when the system goes idle.
+Alternatively, you can use the Application Power Profile rules to trigger the desired power plan when a certain application runs, or utilize IdleSaver to switch to a more conservative power plan when the system goes idle.

-More specific process settings such as CPU affinities and priorities should be adjusted with care.
-Be conservative and precise.
+Finally, it’s worth noting that you should be conservative and precise when changing settings.
 Use narrowly targeted rules wherever possible.
 That said, you are unlikely to cause any big problems when experimenting with various settings, so we recommend trial and error if a guide is not available for your use case.

 Discover more from Bitsum